sav-che/TL-2/Authors/Broadhurst, Jean Alice {std. Broadh.}.md

-> [!cite] BHL link: this entry starts at [page 109](https://www.biodiversitylibrary.org/item/103861#page/119/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 109](https://www.biodiversitylibrary.org/page/33266416) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Broadhurst, Jean Alice (1873-1954), American teacher of biology and botanist, born at Stockton, New Jersey, at the New Jersey State Normal School, Trenton 1892, B.S.
 Teachers College Columbia University 1903, A.M.
-1908, at New York Botanical Garden 1901-1902, assistant at Barnard College 1902-1903, instructor in biology at New Jersey State Normal School 1903-1906, id. at Teachers College 1906, at id. as professor of biology 1914. (*Broadh.*).
+1908, at New York Botanical Garden 1901-1902, assistant at Barnard College 1902-1903, instructor in biology at New Jersey State Normal School 1903-1906, id. at Teachers College 1906, at id. as professor of biology 1914.
+**Abbreviated name**: *Broadh.*

 #### Herbarium and types